ahmdrz/spam-classifier/README.md

 ### Classification algorithms (SpamClassifier)

-> Here are our exercises of implementing classification algorithms in Python using sci-kit learn and other libraries.
+> Here are our exercises of implementing classification algorithms in Python using sci-kit learn.

 It written in Python-3.6.7.
 Dependencies are available in `requirements.txt` file.
 You may have to install tkinter.
 Follow this instruction:

 ```
 $ # on the debian-based OS like Ubuntu